platformsh/platformsh-docs/sites/platform/src/define-routes/cache.md

 Header field | Cache behavior
 -------------|----------------
 `Cache-Control`|Responses with the `Cache-Control` header set to `Private`, `No-Cache`, or `No-Store` aren't cached.
 All other values override `default_ttl`.
 `Vary`|A list of header fields to be taken into account when constructing the cache key.
 Multiple header fields can be listed, separated by commas.
-The Cache key is the union of the values of the Header fields listed in Vary header, and whatever is listed in the `routes.yaml` file.
+The Cache key is the union of the values of the Header fields listed in Vary header, and whatever is listed in the `{{< vendor/configfile "routes" >}}` file.
 `Set-Cookie`|Not cached
 `Accept-Encoding`, `Connection`, `Proxy-Authorization`, `TE`, `Upgrade`|Not allowed, and throws an error `Cookie`|Not allowed, and throws an error.
 Use the `cookies` value, instead.